alianhakim8/HashGenerator/README.md

 # Hash Generator App

-Application to generate hash from plain text.
+Simple application for generate hash from plain text using some algorithm.

+# Preview

 ## Installation
 Clone this repository and import into **Android Studio**